19. Biking in the Dark

 Love night rides?

-And since HER Helmet Thursdays discounts apply until midnight on Thursdays year-round, more people in Monterey County are biking at night all the time!
+And since HER Helmet Thursdays discounts apply from 12:01 a.m. to 11:59 p.m. on Thursdays year-round, more people in Monterey County are biking in the dark all the time.

 Monterey Composite - night training